simonmichael/hledger/hledger/hledger.m4.md

 If you use a different pager, you might need to configure it similarly, to avoid seeing junk on screen.
 Or you can set the `NO_COLOR` environment variable described below.

-You can prevent the use of a pager by using the `--no-pager` flag, eg in your hledger config file.
+You can prevent the use of a pager by providing the `--no-pager` flag at the command line, or in a config file.

 Here are some notes about the various output formats.